 Hair Removal Methods

 Considering hair removal methods is something that most individuals at some point have to think about.
 Waxing, bleaching hair, threading, sugaring, shaving and laser – what to do?
-Using knowledge and experience gained from science, healthcare, holistic therapies and beauty therapy we have put together some information about alternative methods of hair removal.
+Using knowledge and experience gained from science, healthcare, holistic therapies and beauty therapy, we have gathered some information about alternative hair removal methods.
 We want you to make the best choice for yourself.

-This is not a method of removal but a way of removing the pigment (bleaching hair) within the follicles temporarily, so they’re no longer visible.
-It is particularly common to be used on the face by many women.
-Over time the user will cause follicles to strengthen, thicken and lengthen.
-In some cases, hairs become quite resilient to milder bleaching agents and require a longer procedure or strength.
+This is not a method of removal but a way of temporarily removing the pigment (bleaching hair) within the follicles so they’re no longer visible.
+It is widespread and used on the face by many women.
+Over time, the user will cause follicles to strengthen, thicken and lengthen.
+Sometimes, hairs become resilient to milder bleaching agents and require a more prolonged procedure or strength.
 In the long term, the bleaching hair will damage the skin.
-This is due to collagen and elastin fibres production reducing, speeding up premature ageing.
-We do not provide or promote these hair removal methods as a result.
+This is due to reduced collagen and elastin fibre production, speeding up premature ageing.
+As a result, we do not provide or promote these hair removal methods.

-Electrolysis involves a needle passing a current down the shaft of the hair follicle to damage it.
-Trained therapists target single hairs but the efficiency is not guaranteed due to the precise nature of the treatment.
+Electrolysis involves a needle passing a current down the hair follicle shaft to damage it.
+Trained therapists target single hairs, but efficiency is not guaranteed due to the precise nature of the treatment.
 The risk of surface scarring to the client is also a lot higher depending on their susceptibilities.
 Therefore, we do not provide or promote this treatment.
-In some cases, sadly this is the only option when trying to find hair removal methods for white hair.
+In some cases, sadly, this is the only option when trying to find hair removal methods for white hair.

-Sadly as many have learnt, this is a temporary method where hairs are pulled individually by tweezers.
-Plucking can cause thickening and stimulation of growth in some individuals, and also ingrown hairs and/or scarring.
-Over time this can accelerate the rate of hair growth which most people are unaware of.
+Sadly, as many have learned, this is a temporary method where hairs are pulled individually by tweezers.
+Plucking can cause thickening and stimulation of growth in some individuals, as well as ingrown hairs and/or scarring.
+Over time, this can accelerate the rate of hair growth in some, which most people are unaware of.
 Therefore, we do not provide or promote this treatment.